ndrberna/sucho/README.md

 - Finding new cultural heritage candidates to crawl

-## Browsetrix softare
+## Notebook for interacting with Browsetrix output

-To interact and explore the results of Browsertrix crawler 2 jupyter notebooks have been developed as:
+To interact and explore the results of Browsertrix crawler <https://github.com/webrecorder/browsertrix-crawler> jupyter notebooks have been developed as:

 - JSONL find duplicates.ipynb
 - WARC analysis.ipynb